tryton/tryton/trytond/doc/topics/access_rights.rst

 Button
 ======

-For each button of a model the records of ``ir.model.button`` define the list of groups that are allowed to call it.
+For each button of a model the records of `Model Button
+<model-ir.model.button>` define the list of groups that are allowed to call it.
 The user only needs to belong to one of the groups to be granted the permission to use it.

 If no group is defined for a button, the ``write`` permission to the model is checked instead.